Bringing Diversity from Diffusion Models to Semantic-Guided Face Asset Generation: Related Work

 \subsection{Semantic Face Generation and Manipulation}

 Generative Adversarial Networks (GANs), pioneered by \cite{DBLP:conf/nips/GoodfellowPMXWOCB14}, have been well studied in the setting of semantic editing.
 A key challenge lies in achieving semantic and disentangled control in generative models, \textit{e.g.}, randomly changing one specific attribute while preserving the other attributes.
 Efforts to interpolate in the latent space for smooth output variation have been explored by ~\cite{DBLP:conf/iclr/Laine18,DBLP:conf/cvpr/Shao0F18}, while recent research focuses on disentangling the latent space for semantic control~\cite{DBLP:conf/cvpr/ShenGTZ20,DBLP:conf/nips/HarkonenHLP20,DBLP:journals/corr/abs-2007-06600,DBLP:conf/iccv/0003HPL021,DBLP:conf/cvpr/ZhengHTSS21}.
 Observations of vector arithmetic in latent space by ~\cite{DBLP:journals/corr/RadfordMC15,DBLP:conf/cvpr/UpchurchGPPSBW17} have led to unsupervised disentanglement methods.
 Semi-supervised methods apply principal component analysis for attribute identification~\cite{DBLP:conf/nips/HarkonenHLP20}, while supervised methods use labeled data for latent space factorization~\cite{DBLP:conf/cvpr/ShenGTZ20,DBLP:conf/eccv/KowalskiGEBJS20}.
 Alternative approaches utilize 3DMM for semantic control over pre-trained StyleGAN latent space~\cite{DBLP:conf/cvpr/TewariEBBSPZT20, DBLP:journals/corr/abs-2104-11228} or train unsupervised data with labels from attribute classifiers~\cite{DBLP:conf/wacv/KhodadadehGMLBK22}.
 Also, to transfer such controllability to real image editing, the GAN inversion methods~\cite{DBLP:conf/iccv/AbdalQW19,DBLP:conf/eccv/ZhuSZZ20,DBLP:journals/tog/TewariE0BSPZT20} propose to map the real image into the latent space and thus can manipulate real images.
+Recently,~\cite{fadaeinejad2025geometry} incorporated artist input into a GAN-based framework, enabling greater controllability in the avatar creation workflow.